bakanano/aimer-fansite/README.md

-Aimer Fansite
+Aimer Fanpage

-A fansite dedicated to Japanese singer Aimer.
+A fanpage dedicated to Japanese singer Aimer.
 Made with ReactJS to get practice on Routing
 ## Pages

 - **Home:** The home page displays a some information about Aimer and a countdown section.
 Displays the number of days until Aimer's birthday (September 11).
 Clicking on the image card takes you to the gallery page.